|

 Financial Resources and Liquidity

-As at 30 June 2025, the Group had significant commitments of capital expenditures for property development amounting to HK$33,464,000 (2024: nil).
-Meanwhile, the projected construction and development costs of the property development of the Land are substantial (subject to the development plan), which will be funded by internal resources, bank financing and other applicable means as appropriates.
-Various major banks have positively indicated appropriate financing terms for the property development of the Land, and the Group will endeavor to secure the most favorable financing for the project.
+As at 31 December 2025, the Group had significant commitments of capital expenditures for property development amounting to HK$170,118,000 (30 June 2025: HK$33,464,000).
+Meanwhile, the projected construction and development costs of the property development of the Land are substantial (subject to the development plan), which will be funded by internal resources, bank financing and other applicable means as appropriate.
+Various major banks have positively indicated appropriate financing terms for the property development of the Land, and the Group will endeavour to secure the most favorable financing for the project.

 Pledge of Assets and/or Contingent Liabilities